constrict0r/task/doc/source/description.rst

 Inside each specified task is possible to use the **unified** variable that will have the list of specified users.

-This role do not expand files or URLs by default because the most common case is to specify URLs that points directly to a tasks file, so the default behaviour for this role is to treat file paths and URLs as plain text.
+This role expand files or URLs by default so you must write your items like:

+.. substitution-code-block:: bash

+ |DEFAULT_VAR_NAME|:
+   - item_path: |DEFAULT_VAR_VALUE|
+     item_expand: false

-You can change the default behaviour by:
+You can change this default behaviour by:

-- Setting the **expand_b** variable to *true*.
+- Setting the **expand** variable to *false*.

 Or